 Smith – comfortable as a curmudgeon – remained the only constant member.
 He called all the shots.
 His ex-wife (and ex-Fall guitarist) Brix Smith described him half-jokingly as the Mancunian Castro.
 None of this bothered the man: “If it’s me and your granny on bongos it’s [still] The Fall”.

-The group’s live performances were of variable quality, especially after Smith’s health problems intensified.
-By then he was making increasingly erratic decisions which he often came to regret once he snapped out of it.
+The group’s live performances were of variable quality, especially after Smith’s health problems worsened.
+By then he was making increasingly erratic decisions which he’d come to regret once he snapped out of it.
 But The Fall’s studio albums could be inspired.

 To paraphrase John Peel , they really were quite magnificent, you know.

 If they only let me pick three tracks…